Signal Words in TOEFL Listening

 Look at the following TOEFL listening transcripts:

-All right, so far we have been looking at some of the core areas of linguistics, like syntax, phonology, semantics.
-Now I’d like to talk about the branch of historical linguistics, and the comparison of several different languages, or the comparison of different stages of a single language.
-Now, if you are comparing different languages, and you notice that they have a lot in common.
-Maybe they have similar sounds and words that correspond to one another that have the same meaning and that sound similar.
+Okay, so far we have been looking at a few of the major areas of linguistics, such as syntax, phonology, semantics.
+Now, I’d like to talk about the field of historical linguistics, specifically the practice of comparing multiple languages or different stages of a single language.
+When undertaking such comparisons, if you observe significant resemblances between the languages, such as shared sounds and corresponding words that bear the same meaning and exhibit similar phonetic qualities.

 In addition, there are signal words that give important information for opinion and theory speeches.